ergo-services/ergo/docs/networking/network-transparency.md

 This approach delivers Protocol Buffers-class performance without `.proto` files or `protoc` code generation.

 Registration happens at runtime - no build step, no generated files.
-You call `edf.RegisterTypeOf()` in your `init()` function, and EDF builds the optimized encoders.
+You call `node.Network().RegisterType()` from your application's `Load()` callback, and the framework builds the optimized encoders.
 Framework types like `gen.PID`, `gen.Ref`, and `gen.Event` have native support with specialized encodings.
 During node handshake, both sides exchange their registered type lists and negotiate short numeric IDs, turning a full type name into 3 bytes on the wire.
 Field names aren't encoded - only field values in declaration order.

 Performance benchmarks (see `benchmarks/serial/`) show encoding is 50-100% faster than Protocol Buffers, while decoding is 20-60% slower.
 The encoding advantage comes from the specialized functions built during registration.